-A few years ago, we wrote a study exploring the.
-At the time, many studies had alluded to how overfishing sharks could drive trophic cascades on coral reefs, but the empirical evidence to support this was .
+A few years ago, we wrote a study exploring the ecological role of sharks on coral reefs.
+At the time, many studies had alluded to how overfishing sharks could drive trophic cascades on coral reefs, but the empirical evidence to support this was surprisingly weak.
 One of the main problems in testing this theory is finding a place with sufficiently intact shark populations.
-While remote atolls in the still support large populations of small to mid-sized reef sharks, few modern studies report the presence of large apex sharks such as hammerhead sharks or tiger sharks.
-Given their widespread movement patterns across coastal and oceanic ecosystems, apex sharks are vulnerable to long-line fisheries, and have undergone over the past decades.
-While anecdotal observations hint that these large sharks may play important ecological roles at the , very few data exists as to the past abundance of apex sharks in either coral reef ecosystems or tropical regions.
+While remote atolls in the central Pacific still support large populations of small to mid-sized reef sharks, few modern studies report the presence of large apex sharks such as hammerhead sharks or tiger sharks.
+Given their widespread movement patterns across coastal and oceanic ecosystems, apex sharks are vulnerable to long-line fisheries, and have undergone widespread depletion over the past decades.
+While anecdotal observations hint that these large sharks may play important ecological roles at the top of the food chain, very few data exists as to the past abundance of apex sharks in either coral reef ecosystems or tropical regions.

 At that time of writing our paper, we were unaware as to the existence of a unique dataset on coastal shark catch from Queensland (eastern Australia).
 Using a series of baited drumlines and nets set adjacent to popular tourist beaches, the Queensland Shark Control program targets large sharks with an aim of making beaches safer for bathers.
 The program has been operating since 1962, and has since expanded along nearly ~1800km of coastline.
 Independent contractors have recorded the size and species of shark caught in the program, providing a unique fisheries independent record of shark catch spanning over half a century.